kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Relook at variable use.
 Setup a VARIABLE word which puts the address on the stack and allows the ! and @ words to access them.
 Now with SCRATCH to emulate via uwords
 * DONE my malloc is failing on free.
 Not doing as the other malloc is fine.

+* TODO Add a print using ptr on stack: TYPE ( addr c - )
+* TODO LIST and FORGET might be broken
 * TODO Fix NUM2STR.
 * TODO Fix LEFT
 * TODO Fix RIGHT